 • Translate the experimental observations into the human situation and correlate them to clinical observations and outcomes in patients.

-Please contact Prof. Dr. med.
-Christian Trautwein for further information!
+Please contact Dr. med.
+Lena Candels for further information!

 Project B06: Topology and function of secretory antibodies in gut-liver communication